zhangyaoyuan/Housing-Price-and-Salary/README.md

 **Difficulty in the project**:

-when crawling the salary data, the data is generated dynamically, and the data must be searched first and then obtained each time
+&ensp;when crawling the salary data, the data is generated dynamically, and the data must be searched first and then obtained each time